-Business Fundamentals Training Program
+Business Fundamentals Certificate Program

 This program provides the basic office skills needed to secure some entry-level office administration positions and is ideal for students who can only spend a short time in school.

 |Sept.
 4–17||Mon.–Fri.||5–8 p.m.||Intro to Computers (ABTS 1200) (30)||YMCR 5030||$475+||Lillooet|

 |Sept.
 18–Oct.
 9||Mon.–Fri.||5–8 p.m.||Word Processing 1 (ABTS 1100) (45)||YMCR 5350||$475+||Lillooet|

 |Oct.
 10–Oct.
 22||Mon.–Fri.||5–8 p.m.||Spreadsheets 1 (ABTS 1210) (27)||YMCR 5140||$475+||Lillooet|